 Python is a general-purpose programming language that is often applied in scripting roles.
 It is commonly defined as an object-oriented scripting language, a definition that blends support for OOP with an overall orientation toward scripting roles.

-Still, the term ‘scripting’ seems to have stuck to Python like glue.
+Still, the term ‘scripting’ seems to have stuck to it like glue.
 This may be because,people often use the word ‘script’ instead of ‘program’ to describe a Python code file.

-Now that we know what Python is and what it can do, let’s get some hands on experience of installing.
+Now that we know what it is and what it can do, let’s get some hands on experience of installing.

 Steps to Install Python 3.5 on Windows 64-bit

 Now, let’s look at the steps to install Python 3.5 on windows 64-bit.
-I will go for Miniconda distribution of python since it is easy install all other python packages.
+I will go for Miniconda distribution of python since it is easy install all other it packages.

 Step 1: Download python from below link.